 The short answer

 So, when should your child begin taking music lessons?
 In short, the answer to this largely depends on your child.
 On their likes, dislikes and temperament.
-Also, the availability of quality music lessons in your area or online is important.
+Also, the availability of quality music lessons in your area or online

 Now, onto the longer answer: